 Mutually recognised MAs

-For mutually recognised products, a joint-labelling variation should be submitted simultaneously to the VMD and HPRA.
+For mutually recognised products, a joint-labelling variation should be submitted simultaneously to the HPRA and the VMD.
 The application should make it clear that the purpose of the variation is to obtain a joint-label for a mutually recognised product.

-Applicants are requested to submit a ‘Type IB Category C.II.6 (b)’ variation in Ireland and a ‘Type IB Category C.1.z’ variation in the UK, which includes both the currently authorised -mock-ups in the UK, and Ireland along with the proposed joint mock-ups.
-Refer to the assessment timetables below for more information on the procedure once the application has been validated.
+Applicants are requested to submit a G.I.15 variation in IE and the corresponding variation in the UK, which includes both the currently authorised QRD text/mock-ups in IE and the UK, along with the proposed QRD text and joint mock-ups.
+Refer to the assessment timetables in section 5 below for more information on the procedure once the application has been validated.

 Nationally authorised MAs

-To obtain joint-labelling for existing nationally authorised products, the product information must be identical in both the UK and IE. This can be achieved by applying for a harmonisation variation in both countries.
-The harmonisation variation is not intended to update product information texts, but to simply harmonise them.
-If any changes to parts of the product information require data to be assessed to bring them into line in the two countries, then this must be dealt with by means of a separate variation to the relevant authority prior to submission of the harmonisation variation.
+To obtain joint-labelling for existing nationally authorised products, the product information must be identical in both IE and the UK.
+If any changes to parts of the product information require data to be assessed to bring them into line in the two countries, then this must be dealt with by means of a variation to the relevant authority prior to submission.

-Applicants are requested to submit a ‘Type IB Category C.1.z’ variation in both the UK and Ireland which includes both the currently authorised SPC in the UK and Ireland along with the proposed joint SPC.
+Applicants are requested to submit a G.I.z (Variation Requiring Assessment with reduced timetable) in IE and the corresponding variation in the UK which includes both the currently authorised SPC in IE and the UK along with the proposed joint SPC.
 Revised labelling QRD texts should additionally be presented.
 Mock-ups are not required at this stage and will be requested once the joint SPC has been agreed.
-Refer to the assessment timetables below for more information on the procedure once the application has been validated.
+Refer to the assessment timetables in section 5 below for more information on the procedure once the application has been validated.

 Maintaining joint-labelling